 Learning from other organizations is a valuable tool in helping shape the company’s overall strategy and decision.
 These approaches can be found by reviewing the EPA’s Green Power Partnership.

 Renewable energy certificates can be purchased from many sources including open commodity markets, energy brokers, and third-party providers such as Schneider Electric.
-To learn more, download Schneider Electric’s Definitive Guide to Global Energy Attribute Certificates or the World Resources Institute’s (WRI) Bottom Line on Renewable Energy Certificates.
+To learn more, download the World Resources Institute’s (WRI) whitepaper, Bottom Line on Renewable Energy Certificates.

 To learn more about Renewable Energy Certificates, if they’re a viable option for your company, and next steps for moving forward, access the full chapter in the renewable energy guide, here, and all the chapters published so far here.